BugSplat-Git/bugsplat-unity/README.md

 ## Sample

-After installing `com.bugsplat.unity` you'll have the opportunity to import an example project that's fully configured to post error report to BugSplat.
+After installing `com.bugsplat.unity` you'll have the opportunity to import a sample project that's fully configured to post error reports to BugSplat.
 Click here if you'd like to skip the sample project and get straight to the [usage](#usage) instructions.

 To import the sample, click the carrot next to **Samples** to reveal the **my-unity-crasher** sample.
 Click **Import** to add the sample to your project.